JakeC007/JakeC007.github.io/CCS.md

 #### Race and Technology

+* [Abolish the #TechToPrisonPipeline](https://medium.com/@CoalitionForCriticalTechnology/abolish-the-techtoprisonpipeline-9b5b14366b16), by the Coalition for Critical Technology
 * *Black Software*, by Charlton D. McIlwain (subtitle: The Internet & Racial Justice, from the AfroNet to Black Lives Matter)
 * [Big Data’s Disparate Impact](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2477899), by Baracos and Selbst
 * [Critical Race Theory for HCI](https://www.alexandrato.com/papers/Critical_Race_Theory_for_HCI.pdf), by Ogbonnaya-Ogburu et al